ThomasThimothee/python_assignments/assignment_3/README.md

 ## Results
 ### Question 1
-### The 3 most expensive teams and the 3 cheapest teams according to player value.?
+### The 3 most expensive teams and the 3 cheapest teams according to player value?
 ### Resuls:

 3 most expensive teams (value in €):